Inspector General Committee

 Florida Atlantic University

-Peter L. Cruise, Ph.D. - Vice Chair
+Peter L. Cruise, Ph.D.

 Peter L. Cruise, Ph.D.Peter Cruise is Executive Director of the Public Ethics Academy and Affiliate Associate Professor at Florida Atlantic University.
 Both his academic and professional careers have been focused on improving the ethical climate in public sector programs and organizations.